KhepryQuixote/PySiteCrawler/README.md

 ##Python Script##

-In the script below, we’re using `urllib2` to use the proxy. `privoxy` listens on port 8118 by default, and forwards the traffic to port 9050 upon which the Tor socks is listening.
+In the script below, `urllib2` is using the proxy. `privoxy` listens on port 8118 by default, and forwards the traffic to port 9050 upon which the Tor socks is listening.

 Additionally, in the `renew_connection()` function,  a signal is being sent to the Tor controller to change the identity, so you get new identities without restarting Tor.
-Sometimes it comes in handy when crawling a web site and one doesn’t wanted to be blocked based on IP address.
+Doing such comes in handy when crawling a web site and one doesn’t wanted to be blocked based on IP address.

 **test_tor_stem_privoxy.py**